zchee/golang-wiki/Modules.md

 ## Recent History

-* The recent work by the Go team on versioned Go modules started outside of the main Go repository with the `vgo` tool, but on **July 12, 2018** support for versioned Go modules **landed in the main Go repository** ([announcement thread](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)).
+* The recent work by the Go team on versioned modules started outside of the main Go repository with the `vgo` tool, but on **July 12, 2018** support for versioned modules **landed in the main Go repository** ([announcement thread](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)).
    * Development work on modules is now occurring exclusively in the main Go repository, with a periodic export to the vgo repository for people still using `vgo`.
 * Beta support started with [Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (released on **July 20, 2018**) and then [Go 1.11 beta 3](https://groups.google.com/d/msg/golang-nuts/vOMqDrIwxBo/-wJvN12oCwAJ) (released on **August 3, 2018**).
    * Beta 3 introduced some significant changes for the `go mod` commands.
 See FAQ [below](https://github.com/golang/go/wiki/Modules#how-have-the-go-mod-commands-changed-recently-in-go111beta3) for an overview of these changes.